YananZhaoHiter/YananZhaoHiter.github.io/_pages/about.md

   - /about.html
 ---

-This is my personal website, you can find many details about me,such as my research experiences and cv.
+Welcome to my personal website!
+You can find many details about me,such as my research experiences and cv.
 If you have some questions or want to contact me, you can send me an e-mail(zhaoting_li@outlook.com).
 My CV is here.
 [CV_LI_Zhaoting.pdf](files/CV_LI_Zhaoting.pdf)

 About Me
 ======
-Like many boys who are crazy about computer games such as XXX from their childhood, I am hooked by robotics and autonomous systems from my high school.
+Like many boys who are crazy about computer games from their childhood, I am hooked by robotics and autonomous systems from my high school.
 I feel very lucky that I have many opportunities to explore my interested areas during my undergraduate study.

 MY Experience
 ======